Immigration history of Australia: Gold rushes

 The discovery of gold, beginning in 1851 first near Bathurst in New South Wales and then in the newly formed colony of Victoria, transformed Australia economically, politically and demographically.
 The gold rushes occurred hard on the heels of a major worldwide economic depression.
 As a result, about two per cent of the population of the British Isles emigrated to New South Wales and Victoria during the 1850s.
 There were also a significant number of continental Europeans, North Americans and Chinese.

 In 1851 the Australian population was 437,655, of which 77,345, or just under 18%, were Victorians.
 A decade later the Australian population had grown to 1,151,947 and the Victorian population had increased to 538,628; just under 47% of the Australian total and a sevenfold increase.
 The rapid growth was predominantly a result of the gold rushes.

 During the later half of the 19th century, several colonies funded the immigration of skilled immigrants from Europe, starting with the assistance of German vintners to South Australia.
 The government found that if it wanted immigrants it had to subsidise migration; the great distance from Europe made Australia a more expensive and less practical destination than Canada, the United States, Brazil or Argentina.

 The number of immigrants needed during different stages of the economic cycle could be controlled by varying the subsidy.
-Before federation in 1901, assisted migrants received passage assistance from colonial government funds; the British government paid for the passage of convicts, paupers, the military and civil servants.
+Before federation in 1901, assisted migrants received assistance from colonial government funds; the British government paid for the passage of convicts, paupers, the military and civil servants.
 Few immigrants received colonial government assistance before 1831.
 In Queensland many immigrants passed through the Yungaba Immigration Centre in Brisbane.
 The facility was built shortly after a period when immigration had been at an all-time high.